DARoyalIII/se_project_spots/README.md

 ### Overview

+The third project for the Software Engineering program at Tripleten.
 Spots is a social media website where users will be able to perform slight adjustments to their profile, add/remove photos and like other user photos.

 - Intro
 - Figma